jmiramont/collab-benchmark-template/README.md

 If the repository was public from the beggining, this should be automatic, and a website hosted in the branch `gh-page` is created showing a table.
 The typical url address is `https://USERNAME.github.io/REPO-NAME/`.
 The first column will list all the benchmarks using the description used when run (if passed as parameter).
-The second column shows a link that points to the online report of the correspondent benchmark.
+The second column shows a link that points to the online report of the corresponding benchmark.

 ### Activate GitHub sites
 If the previous was not done automatically, you will need to manually activate the GitHub website for your repository.